3ybactuk/vknuker/README.md

 ### Running the script

 To use the script, run `main.py`, you will then be guided by the prompts.

 You then have to confirm that you want to delete the messages and the process will start.

+*Keep in mind that messages older then 24 hours won't be deleted for everyone*